With a Little Work, It's Easy to Recycle Old Crayons Into New Ones

 Let your kids help create these fun, chunky drawing sticks

 Have lots of crayon stubs that are too small to hold onto?
 Don't throw them out.
 You can use them to create big, chunky crayons—and your kids can help.
 The process takes about 25 minutes, but it's quite easy.
 Gather you're broken crayons, an old muffin tin, and a knife, and you're ready to get started.
-Read on to find out what to do.

-Just follow these simple steps to turn your old, broken and seemingly unusable crayons into new ones.
+Follow these simple steps to turn your old, broken and seemingly unusable crayons into new ones.

 - Gather up all of your broken crayons; unwrap them, and cut them into small pieces.
 (An adult will need to do the cutting.)